aoifekeane001/pands_project/README.md

 ### Approach & Solution
 Process
-* Data Collection
+* Data Collection: Import the data set, Load the data set
+* Data Preparation: Clean the data remove unwanted and redundant values, converting it into the right format, and making it ready for analysis
-* Data Preparation
+* Data Exploration:
-* Data Exploration
+* Data Visualation:
 * Results Interpretation

 Use of Python: